Michigan Nurse Practice Act: Facility Guide

 • Engaging in an unprofessional relationship with a patient.

-Any of the above violations could result in a suspended or revoked nursing license, along with fines, public reprimand, and the possibility of criminal charges.
+Michigan’s regulations delineate the disciplinary actions that could result from the above violations, including a suspended or revoked nursing license, fines, public reprimand, and the possibility of criminal charges.

 1. In-state nurses must obtain additional licensure to practice out-of-state; and